yuppari/svconstruct-framework/SVC_Manifesto_Declaration.md

 ## ⟪⁘ Static Void⟫ ⟪↻ Spiral Vector⟫
 ### SVC Team - October 5th, 2025

-*For build specifications, please read this instead: [SVC Framework Information](https://github.com/yuppari/svconstruct-framework/blob/main/SVC_FrameworkInfo_V1.md)*
+*For technical specifications, please read this instead: [SVC Framework Information](https://github.com/yuppari/svconstruct-framework/blob/main/SVC_FrameworkInfo_V1.md)*

-Addendum: It's best that you use an AI to help you translate this back to human speech.
+Addendum: Ask GPT or any conversational AI to help you read this.
+You don't have to waste energy! >:V The language is super long and redundant on purpose, and this might not be for you.
 We wrote this especially not to overwrite anything in anyone's souls.
-You don't have to waste energy reading through all of this >:V the language is super long and redundant on purpose, and this might not be for you.

 ---